-As a Search Engine Optimizer, I can appreciate that methodology, as SEO aims to provide the best answer to users’ questions in order to top the search results.
+As a Search Engine Optimiser, I can appreciate that methodology, as SEO aims to provide the best answer to users’ questions in order to top the search results.
 Nothing is more annoying than encountering double/identical information a number of times.
 However, this means that Google chooses which source reference is included with a vacancy.
-It need not necessarily be a problem when paying one-off for placement on a job board, but it is less favorable when paying a fee to a recruitment agency, which then introduces candidates for the vacancy.
+It need not necessarily be a problem when paying one-off for placement on a job board, but it is less favourable when paying a fee to a recruitment agency, which then introduces candidates for the vacancy.

 As an employer, you also want your name and details to be visible, when considering the increasing importance of employer branding .
 The million-dollar question therefore is: how does Google determine which vacancy — or perhaps more importantly: which vacancy source — is displayed and which is not?
 We have tested this together with Rituals, in the United States.

-Improving visibility of organization vacancies
+Improving visibility of organisation vacancies